 To seal your criminal record, a record suspension, formally known as a pardon, must be obtained.
 According to the issuing authority, the Parole Board of Canada, a record suspension “…acknowledges that an individual with past convictions has demonstrated, over time, his integration through law-abiding behaviour in the community.”

 The formal recognition that a former offender has undergone positive changes and deserves to have their criminal record “forgotten” is an important part of the Canadian criminal justice system which balances rehabilitation and community safety.
 The Parole Board of Canada has recorded more than 460,000 granted record suspensions (pardons).
-In 2012-2013, a total of 6,030 record suspensions were granted.
+In 2020-2021, a total of 7,443 record suspensions were granted, of 9,140 applications.

 Don’t try to navigate this complicated process alone; get help today!